sir-dunxalot/vue-undo-redo-stack/README.md

     computed: {
       checkpointData() {
         return this.name; // 2.
-Add some data to the stack },
+Declare what data to stack when this.checkpoint() is called
       },
+    },

     methods: {
       restoreCheckpoint(checkpointData) {
-        this.namw = checkpointData; // 3.
-Use the object that is being restored
+        this.name = checkpointData; // 3.
+Restore the component's properties given the to-be-restored checkpoint's data },
-      },
     },
   }